 The articles below offer information about how to master performance management quickly and efficiently and should be read in the presented order.
 For your best results in developing your performance management system.

-This is the quick path to learning more about performance management and performance development planning.
+This is a quick path to learning more about performance management and performance development planning.
 You can implement this system in your organization with great success.

-- Performance Appraisals Don't Work tells you why you want to move away from the traditional appraisal system.
+- Why Employee Performance Appraisal Does Not Work tells you why you want to move away from the traditional appraisal system.

 - Performance Management Is Not an Annual Appraisal provides the components of a performance management system.

 - Performance Management Process Checklist gives you the components of the performance management process.

 - Performance Development Planning provides the steps for preparing and implementing performance development planning.

 - Performance Development Planning Form is used to write out specific goals and measurements, to be updated quarterly.